hyphanet/website/README.md

 - Translation is done using gettext; update_messages.sh will extract all the translatable strings into messages.po

 Status:
-- General layout and design are done
-- A single page (Download) has been moved over
+- All content has been migrated
+- Everything is translatable using gettext

 Todo:
-- Make the list of possibilities of Freenet translatable
-- Move over all existing content (see the Migration section of this document)
-- Figure out something for news updates
-- Add a license
-- Add submenu support?
 - Get background image licensed (I'm in contact with the person who made it).
 - Have the background image as background image, or add images to the slideshow
 - Add a favicon